 3. Earlier Written Testimonials of Mermaid Sighting

 One of the most popular witnesses of mermaid existence is narrated by Hugh Murray, Professor Robert Jameson and Professor Sir John Leslie in their book “Discovery and adventure in the Polar Seas and Regions”.
-Between the pages describing Henry Hudson’s Second Voyage: The Northeast Passage in 1608, there is a passage stating that crew members Thomas Hilles and Robert Rayner, eye witnessed a mermaid having a female back and breast, a very white skin and long black hair flowing behind; but on her turning around they descried a tail as of a porpoise, and speckled as a mackerel.”
-The two eye witnesses seemed to have backup company since it is also stated that the crew members called everyone else to come and see the unbelievable.
+Between the pages describing Henry Hudson’s Second Voyage: The Northeast Passage in 1608, there is a passage stating that crew members Thomas Hilles and Robert Rayner, eye-witnessed “a mermaid having a female back and breast, a very white skin and long black hair flowing behind; but on her turning around they described a tail as of a porpoise, and speckled as a mackerel”.
+The two eyewitnesses seemed to have backup company since it is also stated that the crew members called everyone else to come and see the unbelievable.

 4. Are Mermaids Real?
 Mermaid in a shark’s stomach